jaxdem.colliders#

 Returns:

-One-dimensional array containing the total potential energy contribution for each particle.
+Scalar containing the total potential energy of the system.

 Return type: